 I've shown you Trevor's Lego cake and Lego pinata- time for games!
-Of the six games we did, three of them were based upon Lego minifigs.
+Of the six games we did, three of them were based on Lego minifigs.
 For the first, I printed out a big stack of blank minifigs (I used the image here).
 As the guests arrived, we asked them to color their own minifig and then display it.
-Some of us, including me, based our minifig on what we were wearing that day...
+Some of us, including me, colored our minifig with what we were wearing that day...

 ... while others created fictional characters.

 There was a lot of creativity.
 My dad made a Birthday Trevor minifig (labeled Grandpa Dave of Livermore because both of Trevor's grandpas are named Dave).
 Jonna drew what she thought she would have drawn at age 6.
 Timothy blew us away with the Homer Simpson minifig.
 Joe's minifig is awesome because there was nobody at the party named Joe.

 We're suspicious that "Joe" might be Uncle Brian, who is incredibly creative.
 Check out his minifig.
 It's Trevor, wearing Lightning McQueen jammies and holding his giraffe stuffed animal.